Open Tuesday thru Sunday, 11am – 7pm

 - Day range fee is $10 to public, $5 to Passport Program.

 - No range fee for Texans Archery Club (TAC) members ($120/yr for family).
 Youth under 16 must be with parent at all times.
-Details on membership
+JOIN NOW!

 - Sign-in and agree to Range Rules & Liability Waiver

 - Experienced archers with own equipment may shoot performance test for range certification (see Safety Rules below) and shoot on assigned ranges.

 - Visitors with no experience and/or equipment may enjoy our Form Wall area with free loaner equipment for 30 minutes, $10, starts every half hour; attend a scheduled Intro to Archery Clinic ($15)